Trapped Nerve in Neck: Symptoms, Causes, Treatment

-Recently in the clinic I seem to have had many patients coming in because they wake up with a sudden neck pain feeling a trapped nerve in neck.
+Recently in the clinic I seem to have had many patients coming in complaining of having a trapped nerve in neck pain.
 The first thing everyone says is: “I think I have a pinched nerve”.
 They say this whilst trying to look at me with their head slightly bent to one side and their neck looking like a Frankenstein stuck in a bolt and nut through it it so so stiff.

 This is a classic story many chiropractors will tell you that they have seen before.
 Many patients come through their doors having woken-up with a stiff neck which progressively got a lot worse through the day.
 The inside of the right or left shoulder-blade, shoulder or arm might be killing them as well.
 So I thought I would tell you what I have seen as the two most common causes, symptoms of a pinched nerve, and 12 tips for what you can do yourself to get some pain relief today.

 Symptoms of a Trapped Nerve in the Neck

 You think you have a nerve that is being trapped which is causing all that pain into your neck maybe referring into a shoulder or arm.

 By definition a symptom is usually what you can feel or see.
 A symptom is usually how you would explain what your feeling to your chiropractor or doctor.

 What are some symptoms of a nerve being compressed in your neck?

 Remember those patients with the neck ache I mentioned earlier, the ones who would come into a Chiropractic clinic with their neck in a torticollis position?
 These are some of the common answers I would hear from them as they try to describe their symptoms:

 - I woke up and getting out of bed, or in the shower, I then felt my neck twinge and within a few hours my neck was really sore and now my neck is stuck.

 - The pain is mainly in my shoulder, on top of my shoulder, down the inside of my shoulder-blade and the back of my arm with pins and needles down in my finger tips.